Jugadveer/Ai-103/README.md

 python -m pytest tests/ -q
 ```

-307 tests, all passing, in about a minute.
+337 tests, all passing, in about a minute.
 No Azure needed: the suite runs
-entirely offline.
+entirely offline, against a throwaway SQLite file.

 | Suite | Tests | What it covers |
 |---|---|---|